kashishbansal/Car-Chain/README.md

 ## EthereumDevEnvSetup

-This module is used to automate the installation of Ethereum network on users local machine for the developement of dApps using solidity.
+This module is used to automate the installation of Ethereum network on users local machine for the developement of DApps using solidity.

 Please follow below steps to download and install tools required to setup up Ethereum solidity based dApp on your machine.